should work in groups or pairs. This will encourage discussion during

 manipulatives with students who may have trouble initially.

 Begin the lesson by distributing the Geology Rocks Equations Activity Sheet and the manipulatives.
 Have students read the opening

 paragraph and Question 1 on their own.
 Use the first question as a

 demonstration of what they will be doing with the questions that

-Tell students that the blocks represent the crates, and each
+Tell students that the blocks represent the crates (which hold the same number of rocks), and each

 chip counter represents a 1-pound rock.
+For simplicity's sake, assume that the weight of each crate is also zero.
 Ask students to create a

 representation of the problem on their desks using the manipulatives.

 Then, ask them to discuss in their groups ways to figure out how many

 rocks are in the crates using only this information.